Arts's Recent Stories

 What do dance and social justice have in common?
 “No Longer Silent,” a new piece from the Alvin Ailey American Dance Theater, provides one answer.

-Arts Jan 12Poet Reginald Dwayne Betts on America’s ‘lost generation’
+Poetry Jan 12Poet Reginald Dwayne Betts on America’s ‘lost generation’

 Reginald Dwayne Betts grew up an honor student with hopes for college, but went to prison at 16 for carjacking, his first run-in with the law.
 Reading, and poetry in particular, became a comfort and gave him a new identity.

-Arts Jan 11This Chicago program connects incarcerated youth to poetry
+Poetry Jan 11This Chicago program connects incarcerated youth to poetry

 Free Write Jail Arts and Literacy aims to help troubled youths in Chicago’s Cook County Juvenile Temporary Detention Center address their personal issues by writing poetry about their circumstances and upbringing.
 Jeffrey Brown talks with poet Reginald Dwayne Betts, who…